pxlrbt/filament-v4-talk/slides.md

 - Always thought size of HTML was biggest issue.

 [click]
+## TW
 - Replace inline TW with `fi-` classes
 - Use Tailwinds `@apply`
 - Use Tailwinds CSS Vars

 [click]
+## Blade
+- Heavily use Blade components
-- Blade components actually were the biggest bottleneck.
+- Components were the biggest bottleneck.
-- Before: Heavily used Blade components
 - Now: Render via PHP

+## Compare
-- 100 rows table with 7 columns
+100 rows table with 7 columns

 - Before 3872 views
 - After 122 views

 [click]
 - `view()` takes about 20x longer to render than plain PHP